 Disable Telemetry on First Launch

 Zed does include optional telemetry and crash reporting.
-Unlike VS Code, it is straightforward to disable and the editor respects the setting.
+It is straightforward to disable and the editor respects the setting.
 On first launch, open your settings file:

 macOS: Cmd+, or Zed > Settings > Open Settings